Monday, October 26, 2020 · 16 min read

 The measurement solution

 Combining the actual needs of customers, we proposed a test solution based on GPS RTK technology to the customer.

 Dewesoft Navigational Systems (GPS/GNSS and IMU/INS)

 The system is composed of:

-In terms of calculation of test data, we proposed for our customers to use the average of the heading angle one second before the test trigger as the predicted heading angle to calculate the straight-line driving trajectory.
+In terms of the calculation of test data, we proposed that our customers use the average of the heading angle one second before the test trigger as the predicted heading angle to calculate the straight-line driving trajectory.
 Hence, errors can be reduced caused by heading angle fluctuations or driving direction deviations.